: Click or tap on any technique - the definition will be displayed here. that appears in bold to show its definition.

 : half truth - a statement that is essentially true, but lacking critical information and presented as the whole truth. : Trump mentions "over 400 miles of brand new wall," without mentioning that only 15 miles of that is where none had previously existed.[5]

-: whataboutism - discrediting a criticism by accusing hypocrisy, in order to shift the focus away from oneself and onto others. : Trump shifts the focus from his policy of family separation to Obama's building of the holding facilities.[17]
+: whataboutism - discrediting a criticism by accusing hypocrisy to shift the focus away from oneself and onto others. : Trump shifts the focus from his harsh treatment of illegal immigrants to Obama's harsh treatment of illegal immigrants.[17]

-: whataboutism - discrediting a criticism by accusing hypocrisy, in order to shift the focus away from oneself and onto others. : Trump again shifts the focus from his policy of family separation to Obama's building of the holding facilities.[17]
+: whataboutism - discrediting a criticism by accusing hypocrisy to shift the focus away from oneself and onto others. : Trump shifts the focus from his harsh treatment of illegal immigrants to Obama's harsh treatment of illegal immigrants.[17]

 : false claim - a statement that is directly contradicted by fact and can be easily proven untrue. : About 50% of those that are caught and released come back to appear for immigration hearings.[5]